FB: Beyond The Spring - Coach Patrick Takes Over D-Line

-Patrick followed up McCarney as the defensive line coach at USF after McCarney went to Florida in 2008.
+Patrick followed McCarney as the defensive line coach at USF after McCarney went to Florida in 2008.
 While at South Florida, Patrick developed some of the top defensive lineman in the country.
 Pierre-Paul was a first-team All-American selection by Pro Football Weekly in 2009.

 Pierre-Paul was also named first-team all-conference by the BIG EAST coaches, ESPN, Rivals.com and the Sporting News along with second-team honors by Phil Steele.

 In addition to his work with Pierre Paul, Patrick's defensive line unit included current Dallas Cowboys defensive lineman George Selvie and Houston Texans defensive tackle Terrell McClain.
 Under Patrick's leadership, Selvie earned All-BIG EAST Second Team honors and was a seventh round draft pick by the St. Louis Rams in 2010.

-In 2007 McCarney coached Selvie in his sophomore season to a first-team All-American honor and Patrick coached Selvie in his junior season to another All-American season in 2008.
+In 2007, McCarney coached Selvie in his sophomore season to a first-team All-American honor and Patrick coached Selvie in his junior season to another All-American season in 2008.
 McClain was a third round draft pick in 2011 by the Carolina Panthers after earning first-team All-BIG EAST honors his senior year at South Florida.

 In 2011, Patrick's tackles contributed to USF finishing second nationally in tackles for loss and fourth in sacks, while only allowing 107.3 rushing yards per game (15th NCAA).

 USF's defensive ends posted 21.5 of the Bulls' 25 sacks on the season in 2009, along with 37 tackles for loss.
 The defensive line anchored a defensive unit that finished second in the BIG EAST in scoring defense in 2009 and third in total defense led by Pierre-Paul.
 Patrick flourished during his first season back with the Bulls.

 He helped defensive end George Selvie repeat as a first team All-American and assisted a defensive unit that ranked No. 10 nationally in total defense.
 Patrick also reeled in a pair of national awards on the recruiting trail.
 Rivals named him one of the top 25 recruiters in America and the top recruiter in the BIG EAST in 2009.

 He was a major contributor on the Hurricane team that claimed two National Championships with wins over Nebraska in the 1992 Orange Bowl and over Alabama in the 1990 Sugar Bowl.
 Patrick also played in the Cotton and Fiesta Bowls during his career.
 He is one of two individuals in the USF program that has earned BIG EAST Defensive Player of the Year honors.
 Patrick claimed his in 1993, while two-time All-American George Selvie earned that honor in 2007.

 Patrick earned All-America honors and team MVP accolades in 1993, when he collected 10 sacks.
 During his career, he tallied 174 tackles and 23 sacks, which ranks fifth in program history.
 He graduated from Miami in 1994 with a degree in business administration.